Orlando Drug Possession Lawyers

 A plea bargain allows both sides to have certainty and avoid the risks and costs of going to trial.
 You would agree to a given sentence in exchange for a guilty plea to the charges or lesser charges.
 This way, you avoid having a jury find you guilty and the imposition of a tougher sentence.
 The agreement needs to be approved by a judge.

-When Attorney Michael Panella finds weaknesses in the prosecution’s case and develops strong defenses, they go hand in hand with negotiating positive plea bargain agreements for his clients, or getting charges dropped altogether.
+When Attorney Michael Panella a skilled drug case lawyer finds weaknesses in the prosecution’s case and develops strong defenses, they go hand in hand with negotiating positive plea bargain agreements for his clients, or getting charges dropped altogether.
 Prosecutors have limited resources and they don’t want to spend them on cases they’re likely to lose.

 Possible sentences vary widely.
 They depend on the circumstances of your case, the drug involved, the amount, and your prior record.
 Florida drug possession charges generally have the following sentences: